apalbright/thelittledataset/content/post/2015-05-05_geography-of-humor-the-case-of-the-new-yorker-caption-contest.md

 <img src="/post/geography-of-humor-the-case-of-the-new-yorker-caption-contest_files/article.png" alt="" width="60%" height="60%"/>

 An extenstion of this blog post (using data on submissions and aesthetically improved choropleths!) was published in *The New Yorker*.
-See [here](https://www.newyorker.com/culture/culture-desk/which-u-s-state-performs-best-in-the-new-yorker-caption-contest) for the article and [here](http://rpubs.com/apalbright/280904) for the relevant R Notebook for replicating the visuals.^[Many, many thanks to [Bob Mankoff](https://www.newyorker.com/contributors/robert-mankoff) for giving me access to troves of data and humoring *(literally)* my data visualization pitch.]^[Thanks to [Sarah Michael Levine](http://www.sarahmakesmaps.com/hello/) for using her QGIS knowledge to help me tame maps of the US.]
+See [here](https://www.newyorker.com/culture/culture-desk/which-u-s-state-performs-best-in-the-new-yorker-caption-contest) for the article and [here](http://rpubs.com/apalbright/280904) for the relevant R Notebook for replicating the visuals.[^1][^2]

 ---